divyanshutrip03-sys/SMS-Spam-Classifier/README.md

 ## 🚀 Overview

-Email spam is one of the most common problems in digital communication.
+SMS spam is one of the most common problems in digital communication.
 This project aims to automatically detect and filter out spam messages using a trained machine learning model.

 The pipeline includes: